NCAS-CMS/cfdm/docs/source/philosophy.rst

 packages that build on this cfdm implementation whilst also adding extra, higher level functionality.

-The `cf-python <https://cfpython.bitbucket.io/>`_ and `cf-plot
+The `cf-python <https://ncas-cms.github.io/cf-python>`_ and `cf-plot
-<http://ajheaps.github.io/cf-plot/>`_ packages, that will soon be
+<http://ajheaps.github.io/cf-plot/>`_ packages, that are built on top
-built on top of the cfdm package, include much more higher level functionality.
+of the cfdm package, include much more higher level functionality.

 **API**
 -------